CLI Reference

 flavor = "quarto"

-line_width = 80
+line-width = 80

 [extensions]

-hard_line_breaks = false
+hard-line-breaks = false

 citations = true